konstantinakatmada/konstantinakatmada/README.md

 ### Hi there 👋
 - 🤝 I am Konstantina.
 Welcome to my Github profile! 😄 Pronouns: she/her
 - 🔭 I’m currently doing the Founders and Coders web development bootcamp in London (cohort 26).
-- 🌱 I’m currently learning building websites without third-party libraries.
+- 🌱 I practice building websites without using third-party libraries.
 - 👯 I’m looking to collaborate on all kinds of projects- more interested in the journey than the destination
 - 🤔 I’m looking for help with Execute Program Quizzes.Some of them can be pretty daunting for me.
 - 💬 Ask me about: Anything related to Legaltech and FinTech.
 Drop your knowledge on these...don't worry, you are not going to bore me (trained as Lawyer).